 Total

-Active participants

-Eligible for post-retirement benefits 543
+Active participants Eligible for post-retirement benefits 543

-Not yet eligible for post-retirement benefits 1,274
+Not yet eligible for post-retirement benefits Total 1,274 1,817

-Total 1,817

 Retirees, Survivors, and Dependents

-Retirees and Survivors ^ 1,978
+Retirees and Survivors [^] 1,978

-Dependent Spouses^ 926
+Dependent Spouses [^] 926

 Total 2,904

 Total participants 4,721

 Active participant characteristics

 Average age of actives 49.9

 Average age at employment 37.0

 Average past service 12.9

 Average age of inactive participants 72.6

-participant data determined as of December 31 2019

-\participant data determined as of December 31, 2019 ^as defined in the Plan
+^{}participant data determined as of December 31, 2019

-Retirees and their dependents who meet the age and service requirements are eligible for medical and and prescription drug benefits payable for life, in accordance with the Plan.
+Retirees who meet the age and service requirements are eligible for medical and and prescription drug benefits in accordance with the Plan.
 Employees must have at least ten years of actual service with the District, and coverage does not commence until the member begins receiving payments from the District's Retirement Fund.
 District Commissioners must have at least six years of service as a Commissioner of the District.
 Eligibility age is based on the employee's hire date as follows: age 80 for those hired before June 13, 1997, and age 55 for those hired between June 13, 1997 and January 1, 2011, and age 63 for those hired after January 1, 2011.